‘RHOA’s Porsha Williams Flaunts Curvy Bikini Body: Is She Still On Vegan Diet?

 Porsha has denied rampant speculation that she got butt implants and other plastic surgery to enhance her backside in an interview with Bravo TV executive Andy Cohen.

-“This is real Georgia meat right here,” Williams told Bravo.
+“This is real Georgia meat right here,” Williams told Bravo TV’s The Daily Dish.
 Porsha then twerked, as if to underscore that her jiggly glutes are authentic.

 Meanwhile, several of Porsha’s Real Housewives of Atlanta cast mates have been open about their plastic surgeries.
 NeNe Leakes, for example, has admitted getting a nose job and breast implants.